anselm/blox/README.md

 - [ ] Go near player or object
 - [ ] Tweening

-Basic Particle effect
+Partices

-- [x] 3d object fountain
+- [x] Object based particle effects; expose object selection to the caller
-- [ ] Shader 2d particles
+- [ ] Proton; demonstrate snow, fire and a few other basic effects
-- [ ] Perhaps even allow emitting of full objects ( like say balloons that have their own full behaviors or any other object )
+- [ ] Other particles?
+A shader based? (proton and mine are both fairly mediocre)

 Physics

-- [x] Attach kinematic behaviors, bounce, stare, a line etcetera, continue to build out tweening and other behaviors
-- [x] Attach physics behaviors
-- [x] Attach physics based joints and constraint behaviors; test basic button like functionality
-- [ ] Make a physical ground plane
-- [ ] Make a basic physics falling capability
+- [x] An example of a ground object bound to a mesh (something with gravity set to zero that acts as a collidable ground surface)
+- [x] An example of a falling object, again bound to a mesh, something with gravity set to non zero.
-- [ ] Make a slider joint
+- [ ] An example of a hinge joint with proper constraints
-- [ ] Make a hinge joint
+- [ ] An example of a slider joint with proper constraints

 Widgets